dwoodjr/drexel-courses/GMAP 395/Module 1/GMAP 395 - ASN 1 - Brief.md

 >
 > 1. Choose a DCC software like Blender, Houdini, or Maya.
 > 	1. The tutorial for part 1 of this module uses Blender Geometry Nodes
-> 2. Use procedural techniques/operations and a node-based workflow to create or modify a game art asset.
+> 2. Use procedural techniques/operations and a node-based workflow to *create or modify* a game art asset.
 > 3. Ensure the asset embodies the class theme.
 > 4. Export the asset to a format suitable for Unity (e.g., `.fbx`, `.obj`).

 > [!example] Example Ideas for Procedural Assets
 >
-> - A glowing, alien crystal pulsing with energy.
+> - A futuristic interface that evolves over time.
-> - Ruined architecture on a distant moon.
+> - Ancient technology being reclaimed by nature.
-> - A swirling void orb or portal structure.
+> - A structure showing multiple temporal states simultaneously.

 ---